isayaexavery/isayaexavery/README.md

 ### Hey, Isaya here 👋

 ---
-I am a Web and Android apps Developer with experience in several programming languages including Java, python, React JS, next JS and JavaScript.
+I am a Web and Android apps Developer with experience in several programming languages including Java, python, React JS, React Native, next JS and JavaScript.

  🔭 I’m planning for a Project about **Swahili language**.